Tomifarmer/zimmporter-stack-doc/docs/frontend/configuration.md

 `USE_SOCIAL_LOGIN` and `USE_SIMPLE_AUTH` cannot both be `true`; the app shows an error overlay if both are enabled.

+If `API_URL` is set to a value that does not start with `http://` or `https://`, the server logs an error and exits with code 1 at startup.

 The config is injected server-side into `window.__RUNTIME_CONFIG__` at page render time and accessed client-side via `lib/config.ts`.

 ## Scripts